Bahá’í World/Volume 20/Ehsanollah Malakooti

 EHSANOLLAH MALAKOOTI

-(Ihsanu’llah Malakt’xti) 1932—1989
+1932—1989

 around the Faith and the family, from childhood to the end of his life.

-In December 1956, soon after the death of his father, Ihsan travelled to New York City for his internship and surgical residency at New York City Hospital at Elmhurst.
-He married Veronica and they returned to iran in 1962.
-Acutely aware of the beloved Guardian’s admonition to the Persian friends to move out of Tihran, Ihsan accepted the position of chief surgeon/administrator of the 150-bed Red Lion & Sun Emergency Surgica1 Hospital in Abadan, southern iran.
-There he became a very active member of the local Bahá’í community and well-known for his services to the poorer people of Abadan; it was unheard of that a surgeon at this non-profit making hospital should work as many hours, as skillfully as though he were in private practice.
+In December 1956, soon after the death of his father, Iḥsán travelled to New York City for his internship and surgical residency at New York City Hospital at Elmhurst.
+He married Veronica and they returned to Írán in 1962.
+Acutely aware of the beloved Guardian’s admonition to the Persian friends to move out of Ṭihrán, Iḥsán accepted the position of chief surgeon/administrator of the 150-bed Red Lion & Sun Emergency Surgica1 Hospital in Ábádán, southern Írán.
+There he became a very active member of the local Bahá’í community and well-known for his services to the poorer people of Ábádán; it was unheard of that a surgeon at this non-profit making hospital should work as many hours, as skillfully as though he were in private practice.

 Ehsanollah Malakooti

-After settling down to a private medical practice in Nakuru, Kenya, Dr. Malakuti served with devotion members of the African, Asian, and European communities for nineteen years.
-Before being appointed to the Auxiliary Board for Protection in 1976, Dr. Malakuti had been a founder-member of Nakuru’s first Local Spiritual Assembly, member of the Nakuru District Teaching Committee, the National Teaching Committee, and the National Legal and Properties Committee.
+After settling down to a private medical practice in Nakuru, Kenya, Dr. Malakútí served with devotion members of the African, Asian, and European communities for nineteen years.
+Before being appointed to the Auxiliary Board for Protection in 1976, Dr. Malakútí had been a founder-member of Nakuru’s first Local Spiritual Assembly, member of the Nakuru District Teaching Committee, the National Teaching Committee, and the National Legal and Properties Committee.
 Despite his very full practice (it was very rare for him to have an unbroken night’s sleep in his entire adult life), he was very active in Rotary International.
 One of his happiest experiences was serving as the first non—British Chairman of a Rotary Club in Kenya.
 His hobby throughout his life, but most particularly in Nakuru, was his garden.

-He rarely spent fewer than two weekday evenings and at least half the weekend in the Villages, teaching, deepening and consolidating.
+He rarely spent fewer than two weekday evenings and at least half the weekend in the villages, teaching, deepening and consolidating.
 On the afternoons when he travelled to the villages, the doctor would close the office early, fill up the car with local Bahá’ís, many of whom he had taught and deepened, and drive out of town, dropping off a Bahá’í at a Village where there was a contact to be met, or perhaps a community to be deepened.
-When the car was empty, he would teach at the last Village, and later begin the drive back, picking up the friends
+When the car was empty, he would teach at the last village, and later begin the drive back, picking up the friends

 he had earlier dropped off.
 His seemingly tireless energy was an inspiration to many Bahá’ís, as was his capacity for patience and loving understanding.
-It is not easy to return to the same Village again and again for many years, encouraging, always patient, full of love, planting the seeds for the future.
+It is not easy to return to the same village again and again for many years, encouraging, always patient, full of love, planting the seeds for the future.

-Dr. Malakt'iti became ill and travelled to the United States for treatment but died on 22 October 1989 at University Hospital, Seattle, Washington.
-Three months later, when his wife returned to Nakum, more than 600 persons attended his memorial, and the speakers were of all colours and creeds.
+Dr. Malakútí became ill and travelled to the United States for treatment but died on 22 October 1989 at University Hospital, Seattle, Washington.
+Three months later, when his wife returned to Nakuru, more than 600 persons attended his memorial, and the speakers were of all colours and creeds.
 Bahá’í, Christian, Hindu, and Muslim prayers were read.
 Representatives of the Kenya National Medical Association and the Moslem Medical Association spoke of his unselfish services.
 But above all, the Bahá’ís, who had an additional memorial meeting at the Ḥaẓíratu’l-Quds, appreciated his services to the Bahá’ís of Kenya.

 At one of the memorial meetings in Kenya, Isobel Sabri, a member of the International Teaching Centre, said that the characteristic she most associated with him was “absolute integrity”.
 The other attribute which characterized his every action was his absolute and loving obedience to the institutions of the Faith based on his love for Baha’u’llah.
-Whether it was deciding to settle out of Tihran, or to move to Africa, or to settle outside a capital city in Africa, these moves that at the time appeared to be
+Whether it was deciding to settle out of Ṭihrán, or to move to Africa, or to settle outside a capital city in Africa, these moves that at the time appeared to be

 disadvantageous, were made unquestioningly after guidance from an institution.